mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 05 October 2025

-- The average temperature today is 13.1˚C,
+- The average temperature today is 14.02˚C,
-- With highs of 13.1˚C and lows of 13.1˚C,
+- With highs of 15.52˚C and lows of 13.3˚C,
-- It may feel like 12.24˚C with clear sky
+- It may feel like 13.2˚C with few clouds
-- The wind speed is 7.55m/s and visibility is 10000m
+- The wind speed is 4.02m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 68%
+- The pressure is 1017hPa and humidity is 66%
 - The sun will rise at 06:15 and set at 17:37

 <!-- weather_marker ends -->